divviup/prio-server/terraform/README.md

 Once bootstrapped, subsequent deployments should use `ENV=your-new-environment make apply`.
 Multiple environments may be deployed to the same GCP region and project.
 After running successfully, the `apply` target will instruct you to run `deploy-tool` in order to generate secrets and post specific manifests. `deploy-tool` must be re-run when deploying new localities into an environment to create their secrets and manifests.

+US ENPA locality deployment depends on a discoverable manifest for that locality.
+This typically means that a partner entity needs to deploy their corresponding infrastructure first.
+When deploying a new locality, the absence of a required manifest will cause a 404 and a failure in the terraform plan.

 ## Paired test environments

 We have support for creating two paired test environments which can exchange validation shares, along with a convincing simulation of ingestion servers and a portal server.
 To do this, you will need to create two `.tfvars` files, and on top of the usual variables, each must contain a variable like: